Share

 By gobrain

-As a JavaScript developer, a common task while developing any applications is interacting with REST APIs and other web services.
-Making HTTP requests is a way to accomplish this.
-When it comes to making HTTP requests with Javascript, Axios is the most popular library that offer powerful features.
+As a JavaScript developer, a common task while developing any applications is interacting with REST APIs through HTTP requests.
+This is where Axios comes in.

 What is Axios Used For?

-Axios is a HTTP client API – set of methods and tools – used to make HTTP requests (GET, POST, DELETE, PUT and more) to backend services over the HTTP protocol.
+Axios is a HTTP client API – set of methods and tools – used in the browser and Nodejs enviroments to make HTTP requests (GET, POST, DELETE, PUT and more) to backend services over the HTTP protocol.

 Axios is based on the XMLHttpRequest object in browsers and the http module in Nodejs.
-Therefore, it can be used in both on the server side and on the client side.
+This is why it can be used in both on the server side and on the client side.

 Several advantages that Axios offers for making HTTP requests include:

-• Ease of Use: Axios provides a simple and consistent API for making HTTP requests, making it easy to understand and use.
+• Ease of Use: Axios provides a simple and consistent API for making HTTP requests

 • Promises: Axios uses Promises, which makes handling asynchronous operations more straightforward and helps prevent callback hell.

-• Error Handling: It includes robust error handling features, making it easier to manage errors in your requests.
+• Error Handling: It includes robust error handling features

-• Request and Response Interception: Axios allows you to intercept requests and responses, enabling you to modify or handle them as needed.
+• Request and Response Interceptions: Axios allows you to intercept requests and responses, enabling you to modify or handle them as needed.

 • Client-side Protection: Axios includes built-in protection against Cross-Site Request Forgery (XSRF) attacks.